 We will record interest income on an accrual basis to the extent that we expect to collect such amounts.
 For loans and debt securities with contractual PIK interest, which represents contractual interest accrued and added to the loan balance that generally becomes due at maturity, we will not accrue PIK interest if the portfolio company valuation indicates that such PIK interest is not collectible.
 We will not accrue interest on loans and debt securities if we have reason to doubt our ability to collect such interest.
-Loan origination fees, original issue discount and market discount or premium will be capitalized, and we will then accrete or amortize such amounts using the effective interest income.
-Upon the prepayment of a loan or debt securities as interest income.
+Loan origination fees, original issue discount and market discount or premium will be capitalized, and we will then accrete or amortize such amounts using the effective interest method as interest income.
+Upon the prepayment of a loan or debt security, any unamortized loan origination will be recorded as interest income.
+We will record prepayment premiums on loans and debt securities as interest income.
 Dividend income, if any, will be recognized on the ex-dividend date.